Understanding regulatory signs

-Regulatory signs are traffic control devices intended to keep everyone safe.
+Regulatory signs and traffic control devices are there to keep drivers and walkers safe.
 They regulate traffic and driver behavior.
-All levels of government, including the federal, state, and local levels are involved in enforcement.
-Below are some important insights to understand about this complex field.
+All levels of government, including the federal, state, and local levels are involved in their enforcement.
+Below are some important insights to understand about regulatory signs.

 Different types exist

 According to the Federal Highway Administration, a regulatory sign is “a sign that gives notice to road users of traffic laws or regulations.”
 Two types of regulatory signs exist.
 One is for traffic.
 The other is for non-traffic uses.
 Traffic signs inform road users about allowable and disallowable behavior.
 Signs reinforce and/or indicate applicable traffic laws.
-Examples include parking, traffic direction, speed limits, do not enter, one way, round-a-bout, road closings, no pedestrian crossing, construction areas, railroad crossings, and yield signs.
+Examples include parking signs, traffic direction, speed limits, wrong way or “do not enter”, one way, round-a-bout, road closings, no pedestrian crossing, construction areas, railroad crossings, and yield signs.

 Non-traffic regulatory signs can be placed in public areas to regulate behavior.
 Some signs are used by private businesses to regulate acceptable or unacceptable behavior.
 Federal, state, and local parks can use signs to notify the public about accessible and inaccessible areas.
 Another example of this sign type would be the no smoking sign placed in areas where smoking is prohibited.
 A tow-away sign placed in disabled parking areas is another example.
 Signs regulate public behavior.
 They serve notice about prohibited actions involving the general public.